 - 1. No writing or defacing of books, walls, floors, desks, and other equipment. - 2.
-Waste paper and towels should be placed in the proper containers. - 3.
-Restrooms should be clean and tidy at all times.
+Waste paper and towels placed in the proper places. - 3.
+Restrooms to be used and cared for properly.

-Any damage done to books, buildings, and equipment by students will be charged to the student and his/her parent(s)/guardian(s) for repair or replacement.
+Any damage done to books, Chromebooks, buildings, and equipment by students will be charged to the student and his/her parent(s)/guardian(s) for repair or replacement.